Lakeland’s most iconic landmarks

 Nearby: Born & Bread Bakehouse, Waller Centre

-A welder used scrap metal from Dixieland Relics to create a public art installation.
-Pay this mythical beast a visit on your next trip to the Dixieland neighborhood.
+Welder Keith Williams of 4th Dimension Fab used scrap metal from Dixieland Relics to create this public art installation.
+Pay the mythical beast a visit on your next trip to the Dixieland neighborhood.

 More from LALtoday